UK oil & gas on track to meet interim emission targets but ‘bold measures’ needed for 2030 goal, says regulator

 The regulator further pointed out that a large number of platform maintenance shutdowns, timed to coincide with temporary pipeline closures, also contributed to a substantial fall in production and associated emissions last year.
 Moreover, the projections from the NSTA indicate that the oil and gas sector is on track to meet interim emissions reduction targets – of 10 per cent by 2025 and 25 per cent by 2027 – which were agreed in the NSTD between the sector and UK government in 2021.

-On the other hand, the UK regulator underscored that “bold measures will be needed to hit the 2030 goal of halving emissions,” and upgrading platforms to run on “clean electricity, instead of gas or diesel, is essential” to deliver the targets outlined within the NSTD.
-Therefore, the NSTA highlighted that at least two electrification projects should be commissioned by 2027, as “meeting these NSTD targets is the absolute minimum the NSTA expects from industry, which should strive to surpass them.”
+On the other hand, the UK regulator underscores that “bold measures will be needed to hit the 2030 goal of halving emissions,” and upgrading platforms to run on “clean electricity, instead of gas or diesel, is essential” to deliver the targets outlined within the NSTD.
+Therefore, the NSTA highlights that at least two electrification projects should be commissioned by 2027, as “meeting these NSTD targets is the absolute minimum the NSTA expects from industry, which should strive to surpass them.”

 Furthermore, the North Sea Transition Authority started requiring licensees to implement emissions reduction plans for new and existing projects in the first half of 2021 and introduced “tough new guidance to clamp down on flaring,” the source of more than a fifth of UKCS emissions, and venting.

-The regulator emphasised that this has resulted in “impressive actions” including installing equipment powered by electricity, instead of gas, and systems which capture gas that would otherwise have been flared.
+The regulator says that this has resulted in “impressive actions” including installing equipment powered by electricity, instead of gas, and systems which capture gas that would otherwise have been flared.
 In turn, this contributed to total offshore flared volumes falling by 20 per cent in 2021 and venting by 22 per cent that same year.

 “The excellent progress on flaring is another example of our sharp focus on performance combining to good effect with rapid industry action to support emissions reductions and energy security.
 As a result, flaring has been on a declining trend since 2018 and the reductions achieved in 2021 alone were equivalent to the annual gas demand of 130,000 UK homes,” added Samuel.